garenthoms/garenthoms.github.io/README.md

 - **24/7 Deal Management:** My system monitors your storefront around the clock.
 Whether a deal lasts for 24 hours or 7 days, the platform ensures it is live when it starts and removed when it ends.

-- **Curated Photo Library:** Maintained a 2,000 plus item professional photo library to ensure local brands (Grace, Seprod, etc.) always look premium on a digital screen.
+- **Curated Photo Library:** Maintained a 7,000 plus item professional photo library to ensure local brands (Grace, Seprod, etc.) always look premium on a digital screen.

 - **Price Accuracy:** Engineered Auto Expiration logic within the Allpree PWA to ensure customers never see an old deal, eliminating pricing disputes at the cash register.

 - **Home Store Loyalty:** Built a Home Store feature that locks customers into your specific storefront once they sign up via your QR code, driving repeat foot traffic.

-- **High Definition Visual Merchandising:** I replace low quality smartphone photos with professional studio grade imagery for every item, significantly increasing customer trust and item perceived value.
+- **High Definition Visual Merchandising:** I replace low-quality smartphone photos with professional studio-grade imagery for every item, significantly increasing customer trust and item perceived value.

 - **Zero Maintenance Operations:** I operate as an Invisible Staff Member.
 I require zero training for your employees and zero time from your IT department; the entire system runs externally under my management.